ItzzMeGrrr/Find-And-Download-GTU-BE-Papers/README.md

 Options:
 -d              Download and save file(s) after fetching -v              Show verbose output
--l N            Last year to check untill(Default is 4 years from current year)
+-l N            Last year to check until(Default is 4 years from the current year)
-                    (e.g: '-l 2019' would check from current year to 2019)
+                    (e.g: '-l 2019' would check from the current year to 2019)
 -h|--help       Show this help message
-Example: '.\FindAndDownloadPapers.py -dvl 2019' would download all the papers from current year to 2019.
+Example: '.\FindAndDownloadPapers.py -dvl 2019' would download all the papers from the current year to 2019.
 ```

-NOTE: By default the script will just find and save the valid urls of the found papers in __validUrls.txt__.
+NOTE: By default, the script will just find and save the valid URLs of the found papers in __validUrls.txt__.
 To download the papers use the -d option.

 Example:
-Let's say you want to download all the papers of subject code __3150713__ from current year till 2019.
+Let's say you want to download all the papers of subject code __3150713__ from the current year till 2019.
 You can use the following command.
 ```
 .\FindAndDownloadPapers.py -dvl 2019
 ```